We’re Margrit and Russ, two ordinary folk who stumbled on a way of helping people saving wildlife to make a difference for 100’s of African animals.

 - It seemed like everything was perfect!
 Well of course it wasn’t.

-- However, with your help we have been making a difference.
+However, with your help we have been making a difference to save these endangered animals.

 Now many years later, we spend the better part of the year in Africa finding those doing good for wildlife and invite you to…